In today’s post, we’re going to teach you how to learn languages.

 So, ideally, you should make a habit of reading and writing in your target language.

-You should also listen to the language you’re learning and try to speak it, even if it’s just to yourself.
+You should also listen to the language you’re learning and try to speak it, even if it’s just for yourself.

 You could listen to a song and then imitate what you heard, just like a singer.
 Or you could listen to some jokes and repeat them, like a joker.